Summary✨

 Nta on Subscription Model

-The NTA chairman suggested that telcos provide packs in small clusters per month instead of offering fixed-price service with a 7-day expiry date.
+The NTA chairman had suggested that telcos provide packs in small clusters per month instead of offering fixed-price service with a 7-day expiry date.
 “Let’s work step by step on how to take the people who are currently using a monthly service of Rs 200 to Rs 500,” he said.
 “If we need an annual increase of 5/10 percent in the income target, we must also ensure the rights of the consumers.
 We must satisfy the government and all stakeholders.”

-He also directed telecom companies to get approval from the authority when launching new products like the renewal packs.
+At that time, he had also directed telecom companies to get approval from the authority when launching new products like the renewal packs.

-Check out: Mobile Number Portability in Nepal
+Read Mobile Number Portability in Nepal

 Our verdict